compulim/iter-fest/README.md

 ### What is on the roadmap?

-We are planning to bring iterables and alikes together.
-This includes:
+We are planning to bring iterables and its siblings together, including:

 - `Iterable` and `AsyncIterable`
 - `Iterator` and `AsyncIterator`